IVR's vision and mission will be continuously developed alongside its partners

 UEA is the first Higher Education Institution to base a research centre with such a topic in a health school, reflecting a paradigm shift from organisational and management studies to the understanding of the difference volunteering makes on individual and public health.

-Presently, the Institute has one member of staff in the role of director who is co-supervising a senior research associate, involves six researchers in project development, is supported by an advisory panel with nine members and an international expert group with six members.
+Presently, the Institute has one member of staff in the role of director who is supported by an Advisory Panel of 16 members.